God has the power to heal us from all types of diseases.

 Did he do a good thing?
 (Let the children respond).
 No!

-take two talents!"
+all means, take two talents!"
 And he urged Gehazi to accept them.
-They tied

-two talents of silver in two bags with two sets of clothing.
-He gave
+They tied the two talents of silver and two sets of clothing in bags.

-the bags to two of his servants and they carried them ahead of Gehazi.
+Naaman gave the bags to two of his servants and they carried them

 When Gehazi came close to Elisha's house, he took the things from the servants

 and sent them away.
 He then put the silver and clothes away in his room